TATAK BY AYLA

 How should I prepare for my appointment?

-Please make sure that you are in good health, well-rested, and have eaten before your appointment.
+Please make sure that you are in good health, well-rested, and have eaten and are hydrated before your appointment.
 If the area you are getting tattooed has a lot of hair, please remove it before the appointment.
-You will be able to take breaks as needed during the session.
+Bring snacks, entertainment, distractions, and whatever else can make you comfortable in the studio.
+Wear proper clothing that you don't mind getting dirty--tank tops for sleeves, shorts for leg pieces etc. You will be able to take breaks as needed during the session.

 Do you do design commissions for other artists to work from?